Oenothera elata

-Oenothera elata is a species of Oenothera known by the common name Hooker's evening primrose or tall evening primrose.
+Oenothera elata is a species of Oenothera belonging to the family Onagraceae, known by the common name Hooker's evening primrose or tall evening primrose.
 Subspecies include hookeri, hirsutissima, longisima, jamesii, villosa and elata.
 It is native to much of western and central North America.
 The plants are quite tall, especially the hookeri subspecies, native to California, which can reach about 1.8 meters (6 feet) height.
 The plants are found along roadsides, in moist meadows, or in woodland, from sea level up to 9000 ft in elevation.

 Description

 The stout, usually reddish stem has many long, narrow leaves, above a basal rosette.
 At its top is a large, open cluster of 2- to 4-inch wide yellow flowers with 4 large petals and protruding yellow stamens and 4-branched pistil, often covered in sticky pollen.
 The fragrant flowers open at dusk and wilt the next morning, turning orange or red.

 Taxonomy

 Oenothera elata was scientifically described and given its accepted name by Carl Sigismund Kunth in 1823.
 It has synonyms of the species or one of its three subspecies according to Plants of the World Online.